vibaotram/baseDmux/README.md

 Compare demultiplexing results from different runs, and from different demultiplexers (guppy and/or deepbinner) by analyzing information of `multiqc_minionqc.txt`.
 It is only available when demultiplexing rules are executed.

 - **Get reads per genome (optional)**\
-Combine and concatenate fast5 and fastq from designed barcodes for genomes individually, preparing for further genome assembly, according to `barcodeByGenome_sample.tsv` (column names of this table should not be modified).\ **Caution**: if guppy or deepbinner is on Demultiplexer of the barcodeByGenome table, it will be executed even it is not specified in config['DEMULTIPLEXER'].
+Combine and concatenate fast5 and fastq barcodes for genomes individually based on the demultiplexer program, preparing for further genome assembly
+, following the information in the `barcodeByGenome_sample.tsv` tabulated file (column names of this table should not be modified).
+ **Caution**: if guppy or deepbinner is on Demultiplexer of the barcodeByGenome table, it will be executed even it is not specified in config['DEMULTIPLEXER'].

 - **Porechop (optional)**\
 Find and remove adapters from reads.
 See [here](https://github.com/rrwick/Porechop) for more information.